Feel Like You’re in a Snow Globe on These Scenic Train Rides

 Route: Chicago to Seattle

-As you make your way from the Midwest to the Pacific Northwest on the Amtrak Empire Builder, you’ll travel along a portion of the Lewis and Clark Trail.
-While this train operates year-round, seeing the snowy landscape from North Dakota’s late-19th-century Gassman Coulee Trestle is particularly spectacular.
-The scenery gets even better as you pass into Montana and by Glacier National Park.
-You can reserve a one-way coach ticket for the 46-hour trip directly through Amtrak, but for a more comfortable journey you’ll want to book Vacations By Rail’s Snow Train trip (from $1,109), which includes a roomette in a sleeper car, with hotels in Chicago and Seattle at the beginning and end of the journey.
+As you make your way from the Midwest to the Pacific Northwest on Amtrak’s Empire Builder, you’ll travel along a portion of the Lewis and Clark Trail.
+While this train operates year-round, the passing landscape is prettiest covered in snow.
+The scenery gets even better as you pass by Glacier National Park in Montana.
+You can reserve a one-way coach or private room ticket for the 46-hour trip directly through Amtrak.
+Vacations By Rail also runs a four-night trip (from $1,274), which includes a coach seat (you can upgrade to a private room), with hotels in Chicago and Seattle at the beginning and end of the journey.

 Route: Toronto to Vancouver, Canada

-Watch some of the most spectacular winter scenery in the Canadian Rockies from the warmth of a train car as you make your way from Toronto to Vancouver on VIA Rail’s aptly named the Canadian.
-For the four-night journey, you can book anything from an economy seat to a room in a sleeper car.
-Or Vacations By Rail’s Canadian Rockies Winter Adventure package (from $3,400) has departures in January and February 2020 for a seven-night trip that includes an overnight on the train between Vancouver and Jasper National Park, plus overnight stays at historic properties, including Fairmont Chateau Lake Louise and Fairmont Banff Springs Hotel.
+Watch some of the most spectacular winter scenery in the Canadian Rockies from the warmth of a train car as you make your way from Toronto to Vancouver on VIA Rail’s aptly named Canadian.
+For the four-night journey, you can book an economy seat or a room in a sleeper car (the latter sells out far in advance).
+Vacations By Rail’s Canadian Rockies Winter Adventure package (from US$2,050) has a seven-night package that starts in Vancouver and ends in Calgary; it includes a night in a cozy little room on the train between Vancouver and Jasper National Park and stays at historic properties, including Fairmont Chateau Lake Louise and Fairmont Banff Springs Hotel.

 Route: Bergen to Oslo, Norway

-The Bergen Railway connects the cities of Oslo and Bergen on a seven-hour train trip through the Norwegian wilderness.
+The Bergen Line connects Norway’s museum-filled capital Oslo with picturesque Bergen on a seven-hour train trip through the Norwegian wilderness.
 While it’s beautiful year-round, the scenery is even more dramatic in winter.
-You can buy a simple one-way ticket, but you’ll want to book this train ride as part of Fjordtours’ Norway in a Nutshell Winter Tour (from $190), which also includes a short detour on the Flåm Railway and a fjord cruise on the Aurlandsfjord and Nærøyfjord before connecting back to the Bergen Railway in Voss to complete the trip.
+You can buy a simple one-way ticket, but you’ll want to book this train ride as part of Fjordtours’ Norway in a Nutshell Winter Tour (from $143), which also includes a short detour on the Flåm Railway (one of the steepest in Europe) and a fjord cruise on the Aurlandsfjord and UNESCO-listed Nærøyfjord before connecting back to the Bergen Line in Voss to complete the trip.

 Alaska Railroad’s Aurora Winter Train